-As you may have read on our organization page, board meetings take place at 6:30 pm on the second Tuesday of each month at our office (700 Clancy Ave NE) and are open to the public.
-November and May are semi-annual general membership meetings which may be held at Coit Creative Arts Academy and East Leonard Elementary School respectively.
-The Development and Mobility committees meet separately; contact us for more information.
+As you may have read on our board and committees page, board meetings take place at 6:30 pm on the second Tuesday of each month at our office (700 Clancy Ave NE) and are open to the public.
+In November we hold our annual general membership meeting at Coit Creative Arts Academy.
 Archived meeting materials can be found on the board and committees page.

 Elianna came to NOBL in 2017 with 7 years of nonprofit administration experience, accumulated through several positions at Feeding America West Michigan.
 Some of her favorite adventures living in Belknap during that time include gardening, sledding at Mary Waters Park, and more recently dog walking.
 She’s looking forward to becoming better acquainted with many more neighbors.
 You can learn more about her in an interview with our partners at New Development Corporation.

 Todd Leinberger, Board Vice Chair – I am excited to collectively navigate our future.
-I support the young people in our neighborhood and I considered it a privilege to play a role in bringing a day camp for the past two summers to Coit Creative Arts Academy.
-I have over 16 years of nonprofit leadership and management experience, and look forward to using it to better our neighborhood.
+I support the young people in our neighborhood and I considered it a privilege to play a role in bringing a day camp to Coit Creative Arts Academy for two summers.
+I have over 18 years of nonprofit leadership and management experience, and look forward to using it to better our neighborhood.

 Rob Kennedy, Board Treasurer – I’ve been a resident of the Belknap Lookout neighborhood for 2.5 years.
 My wife, Rebekah, and I bought a ‘project’ house and have been slowly remodeling our home over the last several months.
 My background includes 21 years of law enforcement as a Reserve Deputy and I’m currently employed as a Realtor for RE/MAX United.